contiamo/restful-react/README.md

 1. Open a terminal and run `restful-react import --github username:repo:branch:path/to/openapi.yaml --output MY_FETCHERS.tsx`, substituting things where necessary.
 1. You will be prompted for a token.
 1. Paste your token.
 1. You will be asked if you'd like to save it for later.
-This is _entirely_ up to you and completely safe: it is saved in your `node_modules` folder and _not_ committed to version control or sent to us or anything: the source code of this whole thing is public so you're safe.
+This is _entirely_ up to you and completely safe: it is saved in your home directory.

-    **Caveat:** _Since_ your token is stored in `node_modules`, your token will be removed on each `npm install` of `restful-react`.

 1. You're done! 🎉

+Note: For CI environment, you can also provide the github token with the environment variable called `GITHUB_TOKEN`

 #### Transforming an Original Spec